 Love to bake these crispy, flavorful crackers.
 They are made of yeast dough from a recipe by Martha Stewart in her Baking Handbook.
 I find that I need to let the dough come to room temperature when it’s removed from the fridge or it will spring back too much to roll.
 They need to be rolled very thin to be crisp enough.
-Everyone loves them!
+Great with cheese.

 Just picked and none the worse for the extreme heat we have had.
-I shall top it with grilled skirt steak, whip up a balsamic vinaigrette and my husband will eat it happily.
+I shall top it with grilled skirt steak, whip up a balsamic vinaigrette.
+Perfect dinner.

 I have used the old Joy of Cooking “Rich Roll Cookies” recipe for years.
 It is so simple and so good.
 It’s basically flour, egg, sugar and butter and holds its shape beautifully when cut.

 My husband wanted another round of the sandwiches and scones we had for Afternoon Tea yesterday and, being an obliging wife, that is what I made for him.
 We had butter and Little Scarlet strawberry conserve on our scones this time.
 So delicious.